fivan18/ruby-linter/README.md

 ### install

-Get a local copy of the [linter tool](https://github.com/fivan18/ruby-linter) and colocate it wherever you want in your directory structure
+Get a [project's](https://github.com/fivan18/ruby-linter) local copy and place it wherever you want in your directory structure

     $ git clone https://github.com/fivan18/ruby-linter.git

-Go inside the root directory of the tool and run the next command
+Use the terminal and go inside the [project's](https://github.com/fivan18/ruby-linter) root directory and run the next command

     $ echo "export PATH=$(pwd)/bin:$PATH" >> ~/.bashrc